Pacific Symphony: Recordings

-The 2013–14 season saw the continuation of a recent slate of recordings that began with two newly released CDs in 2012-13 featuring two of today's leading composers, Philip Glass’ “The Passion of Ramakrishna” and Michael Daugherty's “Mount Rushmore,” both the result of works commissioned and performed by the Symphony, with three more recordings due to be released over the next few years.
-These feature the music of Symphony-commissioned works by William Bolcom, “Songs of Lorca” and “Prometheus,” James Newton Howard's “I Would Plant a Tree” and Richard Danielpour's “Toward a Season of Peace.”
-The Symphony has also commissioned and recorded “An American Requiem,” by Danielpour, and Elliot Goldenthal's “Fire Water Paper: A Vietnam Oratorio” with Yo-Yo Ma.
-Other recordings have included collaborations with such composers as Lucas Foss and Toru Takemitsu.
-It has also commissioned such leading composers as Paul Chihara, Daniel Catán, William Kraft, Ana Lara, Tobias Picker, Christopher Theofanidis, Frank Ticheli and Chen Yi.
+The 2013–14 season saw the continuation of a recent slate of recordings that began with two newly released compact discs in 2012–13 featuring two of today's leading composers, Philip Glass' The Passion of Ramakrishna and Michael Daugherty's Mount Rushmore, both the result of works commissioned and performed by the Symphony, with three more recordings due to be released over the next few years.
+These feature the music of Symphony-commissioned works by William Bolcom, Songs of Lorca and Prometheus, James Newton Howard's I Would Plant a Tree and Richard Danielpour's Toward a Season of Peace.
+The Symphony has also commissioned and recorded An American Requiem (2001) by Danielpour, and Elliot Goldenthal's Fire Water Paper: A Vietnam Oratorio with Yo-Yo Ma.
+Other recordings have included collaborations with such composers as Lucas Foss and Tōru Takemitsu.
+It has also commissioned such composers as Paul Chihara, Daniel Catán, William Kraft, Ana Lara, Tobias Picker, Christopher Theofanidis, Frank Ticheli and Chen Yi.

 Symphonic Voices

-“Symphonic Voices”, an initiative to reintroduce opera to Orange County, was inspired by St.Clair's career as an opera conductor in Europe.
-The initiative began with the successful debut of a concert production of Giacomo Puccini's “La Bohème" in 2012, followed by Puccini's “Tosca" in 2013, in 2014, with Giuseppe Verdi's “La Traviata", and in 2015 with Georges Bizet's “Carmen".
-The entire orchestra is usually present onstage during these productions, which have featured the Pacific Chorale and renowned opera stars.
+Symphonic Voices, an initiative to reintroduce opera to Orange County, was inspired by St.Clair's career as an opera conductor in Europe.
+The initiative began with the successful debut of a concert production of Puccini's La bohème in 2012, followed by Puccini's Tosca in 2013; in 2014, with Verdi's La traviata, and in 2015 with Bizet's Carmen.
+The entire orchestra is usually present onstage during these productions, which have featured the Pacific Chorale and opera stars.

-Innovation and Music Unwound

-For five years in a row, the symphony offered three new innovative Music Unwound programs, designed to contextualize and enhance the musical experience.
-This series of enhanced concerts, underwritten by the Andrew W. Mellon Foundation, continues to deliver creative new formats and thematic programming as part of the concert experience.
-By creating contextual backdrops, Pacific Symphony endeavors to give the audience a better understanding and the music deeper meaning.
-In 2010, a study by the League of American Orchestras, “Fearless Journeys,” included the Symphony as one of the country's five most innovative orchestras.